yonkahlon/Zenject/README.md

 See the <a href="#binding">binding section</a> above for a general overview of binding.
 The format for the bind command can be any of the following:

 Note that you can find more examples in the <a href="#cheatsheet">cheatsheet</a> section below.

+Note also that all of these methods are also documented in the source code itself, which you can find by opening `ITypeBinder.cs`

 1 - **ToSingle** - Inject as singleton